J2Ski New Zealand J2Ski logo

 Snow unlikely

-Light rain, clear spells, clear sky later.
+Light rain, fair, clear sky later.

 This Snow Forecast for Coronet Peak, New Zealand gives the predicted Snowfall and Freezing Levels for the next week.